hapijs/hapi/docs/Reference.md

                 - `any` - the authentication can be on behalf of a user or application.
 This is the default value.
                 - `user` - the authentication must be on behalf of a user.
                 - `app` - the authentication must be on behalf of an application.

+    - `cors` - when `false`, the server's CORS headers are disabled for the route.
+Defaults to using the server's settings.

     - `jsonp` - enables JSONP support by setting the value to the query parameter name containing the function name used to wrap the response payload.
       For example, if the value is `'callback'`, a request comes in with `'callback=me'`, and the JSON response is `'{ "a":"b" }'`, the payload will be: